sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

    [ a_biceps(t)],
    [a_triceps(t)]])

-The only specific inputs are the two muscles' excitation:
+The only specified inputs are the two muscles' excitation:

 .. plot::
    :format: doctest